andreamoleri/DataArchitecture/README.md

 #### Connection with Docker
 To connect from Java to a Cassandra database using Docker, you can follow these steps:

-1. Docker Compose Configuration
-   Create a `docker-compose.yml` file to define the Cassandra containers.
+1. **Docker Compose Configuration:** create a `docker-compose.yml` file to define the Cassandra containers.

-2. Starting the Cassandra Cluster
-   Run Docker Compose to start the containers:
+2. **Starting the Cassandra Cluster:** run Docker Compose to start the containers:

 ```sh
 docker-compose up -d
 ```

-3. Java Dependencies
-   Add the necessary dependencies to your Java project.
+3. **Java Dependencies:** add the necessary dependencies to your Java project.
 If you are using Maven, add the following to your `pom.xml`:

 ```xml
 <dependency>